bobbyiliev/101-linux-commands-ebook/ebook/en/content/113-the-alias-command.md

 # The `alias` command

-The `alias` command lets you create shortcuts for long string to short ones.
+The `alias` command lets you create shortcuts for commands or define your own commands.
-It's usually used to replace long commands that you use frequently with short word.
+This is mostly used to avoid typing long commands.

 ### Examples: